The wildcats are back! After five long years, the High School Musical cast is reuniting for charity.

 High School Musical 2 set the record for the most-watched Disney channel original movie, according to Variety.
 There were 17.2 million viewers for the premiere.
 The second film follows the gang during summer break and their summer jobs at Sharpay (Ashley Tisdale) and Ryan (Lucas Grabeel) Evans’ country club.

-High School Musical 3 was shown in theaters and told the story of their senior year.
+High School Musical 3 was shown in theaters and told the story of the senior year.
 Troy and Gabriella ended up heading to college 32.7 miles apart.
 Taylor went to Yale, Chad (Corbin Bleu) went to the University of Albuquerque.
 Ryan went to Julliard.
 Sharpay got a movie to herself.
 Everybody got their happy ending.

 While the plotlines are great, what makes High School Musical the best is the music.
 There are (many) heartbreaking ballads by Gabriella and there are group numbers with cool choreography.
 High School Musical is a kids’ classic and a large part of childhoods across the globe.